jreisinger/docs/data/notes/Go/slices.md

 * fixed size
 * the size is part of the type: `[4]int` and `[5]int` are distinct types

-* don't need to be initialized explicitly
+Don't need to be initialized explicitly:

 ```
 var a [4]int // a[0] == 0, a[1] == 0, ...
 ```

-* literal:
+Literal:

 ```
 b := [2]string{"hello", "world"} // or [...]string{"hello", "world"}